JavaGT/wearetheuniversity.org/source/blog/2024/08/31/student-opinions-cuts.md

 ---

 While these cuts possibly wouldn't affect me personally, I know that some of the courses I have taken over the course of my degree definitely had under 60 students.
-If these courses were cut, there would have been no feasible way to complete my qualification in the timeframe requirement for my programme.
+If these courses were cut, there would have been no feasible way to complete my qualification in the timeframe requirement for my programme.---

----

 I transferred to UOA this year after beginning my studies at AUT.
 I decided to transfer as AUT does not offer French as a language.
 I have nearly finished the required courses for my psych major but still need about 6 courses to finish my french major.
 This is about 1 year of study ( including some courses I plan to take in 2025 summer school).

 ---